mermatriarchy/code_coop_cirriculum/week-one.md

 - It's the standard markup language for documents that are displayed on a webpage
 - HTML files are saved with the .html extension

+### HTML Topics Covered

-### Elements
+- Elements & tags

-When creating an HTML document, we use _tags_ to tell the browser that the document should be read as HTML.

-#### Common Elements
+- Common Elements

-#### Nesting Tags
+- Nesting Tags

-#### Attributes
+- Attributes

-#### Formatting
+- Formatting

 #### Comments

+Comments get their own section because they're important.

 One of the most important things you'll learn about coding is to COMMENT YOUR CODE.
 Comments are text blocks that are not executed as part of your program, so they won't show up on your webpage, but instead allow you to add notes about different parts of the page or your program.
 They help you & other people understand what your code is supposed to be doing.
-Not every HTML element needs a comment, but if you end up coding a lot or working as a developer, you'll spend just as much time reading code as you do coding, especially if you're contributing to a big project with lots of other developers.
+Not every HTML element needs a comment, but if you end up coding a lot or working as a developer, you'll spend just as much time reading code as you do coding, especially if you're contributing to a big project with lots of other developers, so it's helpful to add a few notes as you go so other people can follow along.

 In HTML you write a comment like this:
 `<!-- This is a comment! -->`